-The Lawrence City Commission has received the 2017 recommended budget A public hearing will be held on Aug.
-2 at 5:45 at City Hall for public comment.
-Here's where to find docs, links and other budget-related info:
+The Lawrence City Commission has approved the 2017 budget.
+Here’s where to find docs, links and other budget-related info:

 Frequently Asked Questions